kotlin-hands-on/hands-on/Kotlin Native Concurrency/03_Global.md

 }
 ```

-This will compile fine[^1], but all global `object` instances are frozen by default, so you'll see your old friend `InvalidMutabilityException`.
+This will compile fine, but all global `object` instances are frozen by default, so you'll see your old friend `InvalidMutabilityException`.
+(Kotlin 1.4 will include better warnings for situations like this, but they will still compile.)

 If you need that state to be mutable you do have some options.
 You can use atomics, which we'll talk about later, but you can also make that object thread local.
-That means each thread has it's own copy, and according to rule #1, that means it can be mutable.
+That means each thread has its own copy, and according to rule #1, that means it can be mutable.

 Run `canChangeThreadLocal()`.